 A staple read from the marine biologist who coined the term 'blue mind', this book explores the benefits of being with water through both anecdotal and scientific evidence.
 Rooted in a surf-vibe Californian version of blue health and wellbeing, it feels like a 'zoomed out' version of how water connection could influence us on a wider societal level, as opposed to some of the more personal (and often female) storytelling experiences in my other recommendations.

-Its bestseller sales figures possibly reflect the way it could universally appeal to business people and political leaders as well as creatives and watersports professionals.
-The academic approach lends weight to the theories explored and situates the book as one I would come back to for research and inspiration rather than pleasure re-read for the tenth time on a sunny beach blanket!
+Blue Mind's bestseller sales figures reflect the ways that it universally appeals to business people and political leaders as well as creatives and watersports professionals, and possibly everyone in between.
+The academic research lends weight to the theories explored and situates the book as one that I would mark with post-it notes and come back to for research and inspiration, rather than take to the beach as my holiday re-read!

 Salt on Your Tongue by Charlotte Runcie